-Least Among You – BT6: God opposes the pride of ‘wise and understanding ones’ but gives grace to the humble ‘leasts’
+Least Among You – BT6: God opposes the pride of ‘wise & understanding ones’ but gives grace to the humble ‘leasts’

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

-The “learned” Jewish bible scholars and Greek debaters have plenty of gnosis head-knowledge, but Paul says it only “puffs your head up with conceit” (a) and that these people are “puffed up with conceit and actually understanding nothing” (b).
-However, this gnosis head-knowledge is worthless compared to genuinely, experientially, relationally epiginosko knowing the mystery of God that is Christ (c), which evidently the uneducated “least among you” have unfettered access to!
+The “learned” Jewish bible scholars and Greek debaters have plenty of gnosis head-knowledge, but Paul says it only “puffs your head up with conceit” (a) and that these people are “puffed up with conceit and actually understand nothing” (b).
+However, this gnosis head-knowledge is worthless compared to genuinely, fully, experientially, relationally epiginosko knowing the mystery of God that is Christ (c), which evidently the uneducated “least among you” have unfettered access to!
 Which kind of knowledge do you want? <Notes> a) 1 Corinthians 8:1, b) 1 Timothy 6:4, c) Colossians 2:2; 1 Corinthians 2:2; 2 Corinthians 4:6, 10:5; Philippians 3:8; Ephesians 3:19, 4:13, Titus 1:1; Philemon 1:6; 2 Peter 1:8; 2 Peter 2:20; 2 Peter 3:18; 1 John 5:20,

-It’s very likely that this proud, conceited arrogance of trusting-relying-faith in our own “might and power” of Zechariah 4:6 is a major roadblock to coming to Jesus and coming into the presence of God through the Holy Spirit, and that’s why it really defiles a man (a).
-The “pride that God opposes or stands His ground on” keeps us from surrendering control to the Lord – it keeps us from “lifting up holy hands (b) to God when we pray” or in worship (c) as a little child would to a Father to say, “Daddy, pick me up and hold me in your arms.
+It’s very likely that this proud, conceited arrogance of putting your trusting-relying-faith in our own “might and power” external resources and internal abilities of Zechariah 4:6 is a major roadblock to coming to Jesus and coming into the presence of God through the Holy Spirit, and that’s why it really defiles a man (a).
+The “pride that God opposes or stands His ground against” keeps us from surrendering control to the Lord – it keeps us from “lifting up holy hands (b) to God when we pray” or in worship (c) as a little child would to a Father to say, “Daddy, pick me up and hold me in your arms.”
 Having been saved in the Church of Christ, it took quite a while in 1985 in a Spirit-filled charismatic church to surrender my pride and control to the Lord in order to finally be free to raise my hands to God as godly people have always done, just as obedient creation does (d).

-Paul tells us how the will of God is known: “walking as children of light . . . routinely/habitually testing/examining to genuinely prove (d) what is pleasing to the Lord” (e).
+Paul tells us how the will of God is known: “walking as children of light . . . routinely/habitually testing/examining to genuinely-prove (a) what is pleasing to the Lord” (b).
 It’s not gained from reading the bible as an “owner’s manual” as I’ve heard it preached and that “everything we need to know about life is in this book!”
 That’s not what the NT says!
 Hebrews 5:14 says that “solid food is for the mature, for those who have their powers of discernment trained by constant practice to distinguish good from evil” – see New Covenant Ways – BT16.
-Do you want “fast-food drive-thru” gnosis or many “solid-food meals” in fellowship with Christ? <Notes> a) dokimazo by examination to prove what is genuine, (e) Ephesians 5:10.
+Do you want “fast-food drive-thru” gnosis or many “solid-food meals” in koinonia relationship with Christ? <Notes> a) dokimazo by examination to prove what is genuine, (b) Ephesians 5:10.

-As Christian musicians, do we really believe the “anointing of the Holy One” requires a certain IQ from someone to learn directly from God?
-Or do we believe that without a bible translated in their language, even if they don’t have a written language yet, that people can’t be “taught by God?”
+As Christian musicians, do we really believe the “anointing of the Holy One” of 1 John 2:20 requires a certain IQ from someone to learn directly from God?
+Or do we believe that without a bible translated in their language, even if they don’t have a written language yet, that people can NOT be “taught by God?”
 I used to support Wycliffe and other translators because I believed this!
 But native missionaries filled by the Spirit tell a different story!
 The Jesus Film with audio in their language will do just fine, too!
 What did the early Church do in all the countries of the Roman Empire?
 They didn’t all speak or read Greek!
-Tongues and other “demonstrations of the Spirit of God in signs & wonders” work great just as Mark 16:14-20 said they would!
+Tongues and other “demonstrations of the Spirit of God in signs & wonders” work just great as Mark 16:14-20 said they would!
 Thousands of Muslims are being visited by Christ and angels and flocking into the kingdom!
 Little children empowered by the Spirit in Africa are leading thousands to Christ!

 As Christian musicians, do we really believe that God requires people to become “wise and understanding” in order to “learn Christ?”
-If we do, then how are Christians under the New Covenant any different than Jews under the old covenant when it comes to the way we learn to know God?
+If we do, then how are Christians under the completely-different-in-kind New Covenant any different than Jews under the old covenant when it comes to the way we learn to know God?
 How is your ministry different from the Jews?
-If the gramma sacred writings never got the Jews anywhere but lost, even killing all their prophets and then their Messiah, do we think we will produce different results still “supposing that in the scriptures that we diligently search/study we will take hold of genuine, everlasting life?”
+If the gramma sacred writings never got the Jews anywhere but lost, even killing all their prophets and then their Messiah, do we think we will produce different results still “supposing/opinionating that in the scriptures that we diligently search/study we will take hold of everlasting zoe genuine-life?”
 Will we escape the prideful conceit of the biblical scholars?
-Do we want God to stand against our pride or give us grace as with little children, who don’t have gnosis head-knowledge but instead have a progressive, relational epignosis heart-knowledge.
+Do we want God to stand against our pride or give us grace as with little children, who don’t have gnosis head-knowledge but instead have a progressive, relational, experential epignosis heart-knowledge.
 It behooves us to examine more deeply in the next BLOG Topics how to be more like little children in “knowing the Lord” directly!